 Rabbits are naturally clean animals, but on angora farms they must live surrounded by their own waste.
 The stench of ammonia from the urine-soaked floors beneath the cages can cause their eyes to become irritated and infected.
 These animals never have a chance to dig, jump, or run as they would in the wild, where they can roam an area of up to one square mile a day.

 Female rabbits produce more wool than do males, so on larger farms, male rabbits who are not destined to be breeders are killed at birth.
 They could be considered the “lucky” ones.

 Angora rabbits are first sheared or plucked when they are just 8 weeks old, and they are subjected to the same terrifying ordeal every few months following that.
 After two to five years, rabbits who have survived this repeated abuse are hung upside down, their throats are slit, and their bodies are sold for meat.

 If you don’t want to support the exploitative angora trade, please always choose animal-free fashions.
-Following PETA Asia’s investigation, dozens of retailers have banned angora, including Calvin Klein, Tommy Hilfiger, H&M, Forever 21, Eddie Bauer, Limited Brands, QVC, Lands’ End, Express, Pac Sun, Mango, numerous UK-based retailers including Topshop, ASOS, Marks & Spencer, New Look, as well as many other European, Australian, and Asian companies.
+Following PETA Asia’s investigation, dozens of retailers have banned angora, including Calvin Klein, Tommy Hilfiger, H&M, Forever 21, Eddie Bauer, L Brands, QVC, Lands’ End, Express, Pac Sun, Mango, numerous UK-based retailers including Topshop, ASOS, Marks & Spencer, New Look, as well as many other European, Australian, and Asian companies.